 Our market-driven courses have led to employment and successful careers for graduates by giving them a competitive edge.
-According to our most recent alumni survey, 96% of respondents are working in the film and TV industry.
+According to our 2013 alumni survey, 87% of respondents are working in the film and TV industry.

 - Courses are led by experts in film, television and digital media – they deliver workshops and seminars and mentor participants.